AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/workflow.md

 In the **[!UICONTROL Setup]** step, enter a **[!UICONTROL Name]** and a **[!UICONTROL Description]** for your activation flow.

 Also in this step, you can select any **[!UICONTROL Marketing use case]** that should apply to this destination.
 Marketing use cases indicate the intent for which data will be exported to the destination.
 You can select from Adobe-defined marketing use cases or you can create your own marketing use case.
-For more information about marketing use cases, see the [Data Governance in Real-time CDP](../../../rtcdp/privacy/data-governance-overview.md#destinations) page.
-For information about the individual Adobe-defined marketing use cases, see the [Data usage policies overview](../../../data-governance/policies/overview.md#core-actions).
+For more information about marketing use cases, see the [Data usage policies overview](../../../data-governance/policies/overview.md).

 For Amazon S3 destinations, insert the **[!UICONTROL Bucket name]** and the **[!UICONTROL Folder path]** in your cloud storage destination where the files will be delivered.
 Select **[!UICONTROL Create Destination]** after you filled in the fields above.